How we present ourselves – a summary

 As well as our visual identity, our verbal identity is a crucial part of who we are and how we connect with people, be it colleagues, undergraduates, postgraduates, suppliers or business partners.
 It comprises our tone of voice, our stories and our names.
 Our narrative has been written to help you develop university-wide messages for your targeted audience and this can be obtained from the media team.

 The more consistent we are, the more likely it is that people will understand what makes us special.
 The way we express ourselves has to be consistent so that people admire, respect and, crucially, trust us.
 So we need a strong, single identity that we all understand and use.
 Being under this single identity we can represent ourselves under one logo.
-This brings strength and enhances our competitive edge.
-That’s why we don’t allow sub logos to dilute the way we represent the University visually.
+That’s why we don’t allow sub-logos to dilute the way we represent the University visually.

 To help with this visual consistency we have some rules.
 Designers, internal and on our supplier framework, will be familiar with our visual identity, which includes our logo, colours and typography.